prody/ProDy/README.txt

 **Prediction and analysis of protein dynamics using theory and simulation:**

-  * Normal Mode Analysis using the Anisotropic network models (ANM)
+  * Normal Mode Analysis using the Anisotropic network model (ANM)
-  * Gaussian network models (GNM) analysis
+  * Gaussian network model (GNM) analysis
   * Essential dynamics analysis (EDA) of MD snapshots
   * Comparative analysis and visualization of dynamics